LeVar Burton: Other appearances

 In 2012, he had a recurring role as dean Paul Haley on the TNT series Perception.
 For the second season (2013), he became part of the regular cast.

 In 2014, he had a guest appearance in an introduction section for the 200th episode of Achievement Hunter's show, Achievement Hunter Weekly Update (AHWU).
 In May 2014, he appeared as a guest on the YouTube channel SciShow, explaining the science behind double, tertiary, and quaternary rainbows.
 Late in 2014, he had another guest appearance on a 24-hour Extra Life, a fundraising organization for Children's Miracle Network hospitals, stream by Rooster Teeth.
 Burton has also taped a recycling field trip for YouTube.

-In 2017, Burton began a podcast, LeVar Burton Reads.
-Each episode features Burton reading a short story.
-In 2020, during the COVID-19 pandemic, he continues to read on his podcast and also give live readings three times a week during a Twitter livestream focused at different times to different children, young adults, and adult audiences.

 In November 2020, he appeared as himself on The Eric Andre Show.
 His segment was a callback to Lance Reddick's interview (2013) in which he mentioned LeVar by name and dressed as an amalgam of Kunta Kinte and Geordi La Forge.

-Burton served as a guest host on Jeopardy! from July 26 to July 30, 2021.
+Burton served as a guest host on Jeopardy! from July 26 to 30, 2021.
 This came after a petition asking the show's producers to select him was signed by more than 250,000 fans.
 The ratings during his appearance were below average due to tapering audience curiosity and forced viewership competition with NBC's coverage of the 2020 Summer Olympics in Tokyo, which trampled syndicated shows across the board.
 He has been very critical of the show's guest host process, stating that the show's then executive producer Mike Richards expressed disbelief about Burton wanting the job.
 According to Burton, Richards also claimed to have no interest in hosting the show himself even though this was disproven by later events.
+However, he would later say that the experience taught him that there is a "perfect nature of all things".

+In June 2022, Burton hosted the 94th Scripps National Spelling Bee.

 Burton also teaches the "Power of Storytelling" in the MasterClass.